Tips and ideas on rewarding kids for doing their chores

 Let them choose their reward every once in awhile.
 Like pizza for dinner or a new toy.

 It is ok to keep the rewards simple.
+Here are a few examples of Reward Coupons.

-At these ages they can do a little extra around the house.
+Preteens, they can do a little extra around the house.
 Like help with dishes, pick up after themselves.

 Examples of rewards